-1. The Group 1 Juddmonte International ranked number one of all thoroughbred horse races in Great Britain.
+1. The Group 1 Juddmonte International ranked number one of all thoroughbred horse races in the world 2020.
 This concluded that star horses such as Australia, Declaration of War and the mighty Frankel, combined to provide one of the strongest races on the planet.

 2. With an extensive array of flower beds, hanging baskets, flower boxes and feature displays, the racecourse comes alive with colour, scent and summer sunshine.
 All plants are reared from seed or seedling from the racecourse's own floriculture unit.
 The flowers are diligently cared for by York's Head Gardener, Zachery Rafferty.

 3. During a memorable sporting summer, York hosted a visit from both the Olympic Torch and Paralympic Lantern.
 Former Olympian Harvey Smith carried the torch down the home straight in partnership with Paddy in front of over 20,000 spectators.